Rachelle has been an online writer for more than nine years and enjoys writing about celebrities, tech, TV, video games, and true crime.

 So, let's think about this a little.
-If an expert stated that only a White shark could have taken Michelle's leg, and several experts have agreed this was not a White shark attack, then isn't it somewhat more believable that this was not a shark attack at all?
+If an expert stated that only a great white shark could have taken Michelle's leg, and several experts have agreed this was not a great white shark attack, then isn't it somewhat more believable that this was not a shark attack at all?

 If we are to follow the logic here, and we believe the young woman was indeed not attacked by a shark, then what happened to Michelle Von Emster?

-Mchelle Von Emster went for a midnight swim, she had gotten caught in a riptide, her body was violently knocked against the rocks, and this is how she sustained most of her injuries.
-She was later fed on by Blue sharks after her dead body was submerged in the ocean.
+Mchelle Von Emster went for a midnight swim, during which she got caught in a riptide and her body was violently knocked against the rocks.
+This is how she sustained most of her injuries.
+She was later fed on by blue sharks after her dead body was submerged in the ocean.

 - The night air was 57 degrees, even further grounding the notion that it was too cold for anyone to be going for a midnight swim.

-- We can confidently draw the conclusion that Michelle was cold natured, because when she was last seen at 8 PM, she was wearing a trench-coat.
+- We can confidently draw the conclusion that Michelle was cold-natured, because when she was last seen at 8:00 PM, she was wearing a trench coat.

-Mchelle Von Emster died as the result of an unfortunate tumble from Sunset Cliffs.
-The area is known for having deteriorating sandstone, and previous deaths have occured when victims have fallen from the cliffs.
-She received the injuries as a result of a fall, a push, or a vehicle could have forced her off the side of a cliff.
+Michelle Von Emster died as the result of an unfortunate tumble from Sunset Cliffs.
+The area is known for having deteriorating sandstone, and previous deaths have occurred when victims have fallen from the cliffs.
+She received the injuries as a result of a fall or a push, or a vehicle could have forced her off the side of a cliff.

 Michelle Von Emster was hurt by someone who left her out there to die in the Pacific, or drowned her.
-One of the experts did mention the young woman would have had to take huge gulps in order to ingest so much sand, this could have happened at the shoreline as someone drowned her...
+One of the experts did mention the young woman would have had to take huge gulps in order to ingest so much sand, which could have happened at the shoreline as someone drowned her.

 - There is no rational explanation for why Michelle's body was found naked.
 How could a shark victim, cliff fall victim, or accidental drowning victim wind up naked?
 This doesn't make any sense at all.